-In a patient who has been previously diagnosed with VTE and has completed a 3-6 month course of anticoagulation, a DASH score of ≤1 is associated with an annual risk of recurrence of 3.1%, which may be low enough to suggest discontinuing anticoagulation therapy.
-Conversely, a patient with a DASH score of ≥2 is at high risk for recurrent VTE and may require long-term anticoagulation.
+In patients previously diagnosed with VTE who have completed a 3-6 month course of anticoagulation, DASH Scores ≤1 are associated with 3.1% annual recurrence, which may be low enough to consider discontinuing anticoagulation.
+Conversely, patients with DASH Scores ≥2 are at high risk for recurrent VTE and may require long-term anticoagulation.

 The DASH prediction rule is a risk stratification tool which aids physicians in deciding whether a patient with their first unprovoked venous thromboembolism (VTE) is at risk for recurrence and could aid in deciding how long a patient should be on anticoagulation.

-- There is controversy regarding the length of time a patient should be anticoagulated after their first VTE.
+- Controversy exists regarding the length of time a patient should be anticoagulated after their first VTE.

-- The d-dimer test is measured ~1 month after stopping anticoagulation.
+- D-dimer is measured ~1 month after stopping anticoagulation.